resech/xmage-docker/README.md

 ## How To

 Clone the repo and make your changes.

+### Make sure you change XMAGE_DOCKER_SERVER_ADMIN_PASSWORD or set it to empty in compose.yaml

 Then from inside the directory run the following to download and build a fresh image:

 `docker compose up -d`